VET DOMAIN

 If you choose to complete VET studies as part of your VCE, the VET units can count towards your Australian Tertiary Admissions Rank (ATAR).

-VET Building & Construction 1-2
+VET Building and Construction 1-2

 • Learn about building Industry